Kärcher Suction hose SH 3

 Suction hose SH 3

-3 metre suction hose for drawing water from alternative sources such as water butts and barrels.
+Three meters (approx. 9.8 feet) hose for drawing water from alternative sources such as a bucket or cistern.

-The suction hose is suitable for all K 4 to K 7 devices and makes it possible to draw water from alternative sources such as water butts and barrels.
+The SH3 suction hose connects to your Kärcher pressure washer's water inlet.
+It allows you to use ponds, water buckets or tanks as alternate sources of water.
+The hose includes a filter to prevent debris from entering the pressure washer.
+9.8 feet (3 meters) in length.
+Compatible with Kärcher K4 and K5 pressure washers ONLY.
+Max water temperature 104° F. WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer, birth defects or other reproductive harm.
+For more information go to www.P65Warnings.ca.gov.

 Features and benefits